SAP/abap-cleaner/docs/rules/CheckInLoopRule.md

         " the following CHECKs are considered to be at loop start (despite this comment) CHECK ls_row-min_id <> 0.
         CHECK ls_row-processed = abap_false.

+        " chains can only be processed if they are first unchained
+        CHECK: ls_row-max_id > 0,
+               ls_row-flag IS NOT INITIAL.

         WHILE lv_id < ls_row-max_id.
           lv_id += 1.